AriFordsham/GHCWiki/Visual-Studio-Code.md

 ## Build GHC with `ghc.nix`

+:exclamation: The first time you call `nix-shell` in the ghc source folder, all dependencies are downloaded and (if needed) built.
+Building `ghcide` takes much time.
+Consider to enable `cachix`, a binary cache for Nix packages: [spacemacs/cachix](spacemacs#cachix)

 Some source code files are generated during build.

 Build GHC in the context defined by `ghc.nix` and `shell.nix`, e.g.